How the Program Works

 - Full-time plus – more than 60 hours

 The days and hours used by the caretaker (parent) for care is between the provider and caretaker (parent).
 Caretakers (parents) do not have to use hours specifically tied to their work, school or training activity.
 They may not use more hours than the category allows, but the specific days and times are now up to the caretaker (parent) and provider.
-All providers are still held to their certification or licensing limitations (staffing ratios, etc.).
+All providers are still held to their licensing limitations (staffing ratios, etc.).

 The provider will receive payment from two sources: